 How to Make Gluten-Free Hummus

 Add the first seven ingredients to a food processor and puree until smooth.

 Add in the drained and rinse chickpeas and process for 4-5 minutes or until smooth and creamy.

 Transfer to a serving bowl and drizzle with additional olive oil and a light dusting of paprika.

 Transfer leftovers to an airtight container and store in the fridge for up to 3 days.

 Can I freeze hummus?

 I often get the question, can I freeze hummus.
 Yes, you can freeze hummus.
 Freeze your hummus in an airtight, freezer-safe container.
-Leave some room at the top of your container since hummus expand as it freezes
+Leave some room at the top of your container since hummus expands as it freezes.

 Dried chickpeas are less expensive than canned chickpeas.